Basic DNS records

 Zone file

 A Zone file is a text record that contains the mapping of your domain and subdomains to their corresponding IP addresses.
-View the following article for further details:
+View this Wikipedia page for further details.

 SOA record